Ukrainian City of Seven Hills and The Best Way to See Them All

 Unless you want to take a cruise on a busy summer weekend, there shouldn't be any problem picking one as there are two or three companies offering river cruises almost every hour.
 The price tag in 2018 was quite reasonable - about 5 US dollars per adult ticket for an hour-long cruise.

-At the beginning of the cruise, you'll likely see the Podil's waterfront all the way up to the unfinished bridge which has been used for shoot stock pictures, movies and music videos for many years now.
+At the beginning of the cruise, you'll likely see the Podil's waterfront all the way up to the unfinished bridge which has been used for shooting stock pictures, movies and music videos for many years now.
 Locals call it a monument of corruption as each newly elected leader restarts the construction and after some time it halts again.

 The riverwalk is really rundown and you don't want to find yourself there after dark.
 There is no shortage of ugly graffiti either.

-However if you're into latin dances, you don't want to miss the evening club under the Havana Bridge.
+However, if you're into Latin dances, you don't want to miss the evening club under the Havana Bridge.

 From there, the ship will take you downriver all the way to the Paton Bridge.
-That's where you'll get to see all the famous hills on the right bank of the Dnipro river.
+That's where you'll get to see all the famous hills on the right bank of the Dnipro River.

 But in all fairness, Hydropark is probably the best place to rent a boat or a kayak and navigate the many water passageways in the heart of Kyiv.

 Kyevo-Pecherska Lavra is the largest monastery in Kyiv and probably the most famous one in Ukraine.
-It's recently made headlines due to its leader's support of Moscow in the middle of the process of granting the Ukrainian Orthodox church a tomos of autocephaly (independence) from the Russian Orthodox church.
+It's recently made headlines due to its leader's support of Moscow in the middle of the process of granting the Ukrainian Orthodox Church a tomos of autocephaly (independence) from the Russian Orthodox church.

 I have to confess that, although I was born and raised in Kyiv, this was my first river cruise of its kind in my native city.
-We always tend to explore what's novel and far, and often overlook or keep postponing things that are in our arm's reach.
+We always tend to explore what's novel and far, and often overlook or keep postponing things that are within our arm's reach.
 So if you are like me, stop making excuses and start planning your next Dnipro river cruise right now.

 You Might Also Like